 - 2000 - Poldi Olafson, Red Deer, AB

 - 1999 - Patricia Cimmeck, Calgary, AB

 The Unsung Hero/Heroes Awards are presented to those individuals who always work behind the scenes in any successful organization.
-They are also dedicated to UOAC, but do not seek the limelight.
+They are also dedicated to the Ostomy Canada Society, but do not seek the limelight.
 In fact they prefer to do their work and give their support in an unobtrusive manner.